 The arrival time of the trigger signal is delayed so that the entire trigger window has already been transferred to the fADC's data buffer when the trigger arrives.
 The trigger window contains NW consecutive samples, which comprise the pedestal window (NP samples) followed immediately by the hit search window (NH samples).
-NP is chosen to be an integer power of 2 so that the mean pedestal can be calculated easily by summing the NP values and right-shifting the sum by PSHIFT bits, where NP = $2^{PSHIFT}$ .
+NP is chosen to be an integer power of 2 so that the mean pedestal can be calculated easily by summing the NP values and right-shifting the sum by PSHIFT bits, where NP = 2^{PSHIFT} .
 The hit search window is the region to be searched for a hit.

-In the following description, the trigger window occupies samples WS to WE in the buffer.
-It is not essential for sample WS to be the first sample in the buffer.
-The pedestal window starts with sample WS and ends with sample WS+NP-1; the hit search window starts with sample WS+NP and ends with sample WE.
+In the following description, the hit search window occupies samples WS to WE in the buffer.
+The pedestal window starts with sample WS-NP and ends with sample WS-1; the hit search window starts with sample WS and ends with sample WE.
+Thus the trigger window, comprising both pedestal and hit search windows, starts with sample WS-NP and ends with sample WE.

-The pulse analysis uses several thresholds which can be related to the pedestal standard deviation, $\sigma$ .
+The pulse analysis uses several thresholds which can be related to the pedestal standard deviation, σ .
 These are determined during calibration and uploaded into the fADC firmware as constants.
-Values optimized using the small prototype are available as a starting point: hit identification threshold H $\sim 5\sigma$ , high timing threshold TH $\sim 4\sigma$ , low timing threshold TL $\sim \sigma$ and local pedestal lead time LP $\sim 4$ for $\sigma$ of 15 ADC units.
+Values optimized using the small prototype are available as a starting point: hit identification threshold H $\sim 5\sigma$, high timing threshold TH $\sim 4\sigma$, low timing threshold TL $\sim \sigma$.
+There is also a constant which defines the time difference (as number of samples) between the hit threshold crossing sample, TC, and the sample to be used for local pedestal, LP.